Mission

 HISTORY

-A nearly 60-year legacy of innovation leadership
+A legacy of global innovation leadership

 Since our founding as the Division of Biomedical Engineering in 1967, our faculty and students have been leaders in biomedical engineering research, education and innovation.